meithecatte/isabelle-math-contests/NOTES.md

 - `finite_induct_select` - lets you choose a specific element to remove/insert on each iteration
 - `finite_linorder_min_induct`, `finite_linorder_max_induct` - the elements are inserted into the set in sorted order
 - `finite_ranking_induct` - likewise, but lets you specify a comparison key
+- `prime_divisors_induct` - induction on the prime factorization of a number

 Moreover, any recursive function `foo` will also have a corresponding induction rule `foo.induct`, with a case for each defining equation.
 Useful for non-conventional recursion schemes.